WindowDump/typst-ttrpg/README.md

 See `typst help compile` for a full command reference.

+Some sheets might not have fonts included due to laziness / file size concerns.
+They're all FLOSS, look for 'em online.
+Remember, Typst doesn't support variable fonts at the moment.

 # [FIST Operative Handbook](fist-handbook.typ)
 Zine-style booklet for [FIST](https://claymorerpgs.itch.io/fist), a paranormal mercenary TTRPG.
 Contains a character sheet, rules reference, and character creation instructions.
 A minimal sheet with a few cute touches.